itfanr/ros2-wiki/Developer-Guide.md

 - When you start reviewing a pull request, comment on the pull request so that other developers know that you're reviewing it.
 - Pull-request review is not read-only, with the reviewer making comments and then waiting for the author to address them.
   As a reviewer, feel free to make minor improvements (typos, style issues, etc.) in-place.
+  As the opener of a pull-request, if you are working in a fork, checking the box to [allow edits from upstream contributors](https://github.com/blog/2247-improving-collaboration-with-forks) will assist with the aforementioned.
   As a reviewer, also feel free to make more substantial improvements, but consider putting them in a separate branch (either mention the new branch in a comment, or open another pull request from the new branch to the original branch).
 - Any developer (the author, the reviewer, or somebody else) can merge any approved pull request.